HydroKnowledge

 Founder, HydroKnowledge

 PFAS - per- and polyfluoroalkyl substances - are a family of thousands of synthetic chemicals used in industrial processes, firefighting foam, and consumer products for decades.
-They do not break down in the environment, they accumulate in the human body, and they are now detectable in water systems across the country.
+They do not break down in the environment and accumulate in the human body, and they are now detectable in water systems across the country.
 The health implications are serious enough that regulators at every level have moved faster on PFAS than on almost any contaminant in recent memory.

 This could be the defining water quality challenge of the decade, and it is reshaping priorities, budgets, and procurement decisions at utilities of every size.